nadialafreniere/nadialafreniere.github.io/teaching.md

 ## Mentoring

 At Dartmouth, I have mentored students doing reading courses and independent research:
-* Will Dowling, who is working on homomesy on permutations.
+* Will Dowling is working on homomesy on permutations.
 Will is funded by the program for Undergraduate research assistantship at Dartmouth.
+(2022-2023)
+* Roxy Holden and I are working on applying Markov Chains theory to cryptography problems such as Moving Target Defense.
+(2022-2023)
+* Peter Nielsen and Jay Chen did a reading course to learn how to use computational tools for mathematical research.
 (Fall 2022)
-* Peter Nielsen and Jay Chen are doing a reading course to learn how to use computational tools for mathematical research.
-(Fall 2022)
-* Roxy Holden and I are working on applying Markov Chains theory to cryptography problems such as Moving Target Defense.
-(2022)
-* Roxy Holden, for a reading course on Markov chain and Mixing times (Spring 2021)
+* Roxy Holden did a reading course on Markov chain and Mixing times (Spring 2021)
-* Peter Morawitz, who [contributed](https://trac.sagemath.org/ticket/31451) a fast algorithm to compute all increasing sequences of maximum length to SageMath.
+* Peter Morawitz [contributed](https://trac.sagemath.org/ticket/31451) a fast algorithm to compute all increasing sequences of maximum length to SageMath.
 Peter was funded by the program for Undergraduate research assistantship at Dartmouth.
 (Winter 2021)